-1. Carve out time for leisure – every single day.
+Practice self-love by carving out time for leisure every day.

 If you want to splurge on some luxurious bath soap, consider trying Milk and Honey.

-4. Keep a gratitude journal near your bed and use it every day.
+Keep a gratitude journal near your bed and use it daily.

-5. Reduce and cleanse your social media – a self-love must.
+Reduce and cleanse your social media – self-love must.